Info for Authors – Social Media Guide

 Amazon

-Amazon also has a “follow” feature available on your author page that can be utilized very similarly to BookBub.
+Amazon also has a “follow” feature available on your author page that can be utilized very similarly to BookBub's.

 - Be sure to claim your author page using the Author Central Portal and customize it with your current bio, photo, and any other information that you’d like to share.
-Be sure to claim any books of yours that aren’t on it—this will get approved by the publisher but must start with you.
+Claim any books of yours that aren’t on it—this will get approved by the publisher but must start with you.

-- If you maintain a blog you can have posts feed directly to your Author page, here are two examples from authors Lindsey Tramuta and Jenelle Shane.
+- If you maintain a blog you can have posts feed directly to your Author page.
+Here are two examples from authors Lindsey Tramuta and Janelle Shane.

 - Encourage readers to follow you on Amazon by clicking the +Follow button on your author page.
 Your followers will receive alerts when you release a new book.
 (Our suggestion is to put this on your Contact or “Where to Find Me” page on your website.)

-- Remind your fans that Amazon reviews mean a lot to you and appear on the site after publication—be sure to up-vote the ones that are the most useful.
+- Remind your readers that Amazon reviews mean a lot to you.
+They appear on the site after publication.
+Be sure to up-vote the ones that are the most useful.

 - Additional images and graphics can be added by your marketing team, so if you see something you like, let us know!